 - model management.

 In addition to investment in research, development and innovation, the QWMN is committed to building capability in Queensland’s water modelling sector.
-This is primarily delivered through the QWMN External Engagement Program a consortium of government and research organisations led by the International WaterCentre.
-A key component of this program is a community of practice which aims to foster greater collaboration amongst water modellers, users, decision makers and end-users of model output through events and activities. ;
+This is primarily delivered through the Capability, Collaboration and Capacity Program (3CP), a consortium of government, research and private organisations led by the International WaterCentre, Griffith University.
+A key component of this program is a community of practice which aims to foster greater collaboration amongst water modellers, users, decision makers and end-users of model output through events and activities.

 The QWMN seeks opportunities to collaborate with a range of organisations to generate ideas and propose solutions to challenges in Queensland water modelling.

-For more information about the QWMN, or to find out how you can get involved, contact QWMN@des.qld.gov.au
+For more information about the QWMN, its governance members and/or terms of reference, or to find out how you can get involved, contact QWMN@des.qld.gov.au